Māngere Bridge residents are calling for enforcement after Sunday morning shooting

 "The problems are very real," Goff said.

-"This problem came to a head a couple of years ago, and after advice from police, a liquor ban was put in place."
+"This problem came to a head a couple of years ago, and after advice from police, a liquor ban was put in place.

 That had not worked, neither had the lights and an overnight parking ban.